rks101/egnet/README.md

 # egnet
-egnet => pronounced as "easy net" shows some tools or utilities for debugging and troubleshooting network connections, adapters, devices, etc., DNS, and other sysadmin-related self-notes.
+egnet => pronounced as "easy net" provides tools and utilities for debugging and troubleshooting network connections, adapters, devices, DNS, and other sysadmin-related tasks.

-These notes first came out of my habit of writing them down in one place and referencing them later, anytime, anywhere.
-Later, I got involved more while answering some questions often, and started asking people to refer to these notes.
+These notes first emerged from my habit of writing them down in one place and referencing them later, anytime, anywhere.
+Later, I became more involved by answering questions frequently and started asking people to refer to these notes.

-Disclosure: The output shown for the utilities mentioned below is compiled for illustration purposes only.
+Disclosure: The output shown for the utilities mentioned below is compiled for learning purposes.
+Generally, this information is available in the public domain.
 You may not find all the details in your lab/office/dormitory.

    * [egnet](#egnet)
       * [Introductory Concepts](#introductory-concepts)